tatukempas/tatukempas/README.md

 ## Hi there 👋

-print("I'm a IT engineering student at LAB University of Applied Sciences")
+I'm a IT engineering student at LAB University of Applied Sciences.

 <!--
 **tatukempas/tatukempas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.